What Happens If You Stop Paying Credit Cards?

 Creditors Will Try to Contact You

-When you fall behind on a credit card bill, the creditor will probably try to get in touch with you.
+When you fall behind on a credit card bill, the creditor will probably try to contact you.

 Their goal is usually to find out if and when you can pay and see if there’s a better solution than sending the debt to collections.